percona/k8spg-docs/docs/update.md

 !!! note

-    The above example is composed in asumption of using PostgreSQL 14 as a database management system.
+    The above example is composed in assumption of using PostgreSQL 14 as a database management system.
 For PostgreSQL 13 you should change all occurrences of the `ppg14` substring to `ppg13`.